Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 11 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 11 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 1060 of Meeus index or 2013 from Brown series.

-The length of the lunation is 29 days, 15 hours and 53 minutes.
-It is 32 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 15 hours and 53 minutes and it is 32 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 3 hours and 9 minutes longer than the mean synodic month length.
 It is 3 hours and 54 minutes shorter compared to 21st century's longest synodic month length.

-13 days after point of apogee on 16 September 2085 at 12:30 in ♌ Leo.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 1 October 2085 at 22:42 in ♓ Pisces.
+13 days since point of apogee on 16 September 2085 at 12:30 in ♌ Leo the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 1 October 2085 at 22:42 in ♓ Pisces.

-4 days after ascending node on 26 September 2085 at 04:15 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 8 October 2085 at 17:26 in ♊ Gemini.
+4 days after ascending node on 26 September 2085 at 04:15 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 8 October 2085 at 17:26 in ♊ Gemini.

-4 days since the previous standstill on 25 September 2085 at 14:25 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.613°, the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠23.510° at the point of next northern standstill on 8 October 2085 at 05:07 in ♊ Gemini.
+4 days since the last southern standstill on 25 September 2085 at 14:25 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.613° the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠23.510° at the point of next northern standstill on 8 October 2085 at 05:07 in ♊ Gemini.

 In 2 days on 3 October 2085 at 08:53 in ♈ Aries the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.